 Whether you consider yourself a fitness enthusiast or a serious competitor, you are an athlete.
 And for every athlete, balancing training workload and recovery is the key to successful outcomes at any level.
 It is of critical importance for the intelligent athlete and coach to continually adjust training and recovery to preserve ideal health, make progressive adaptations in conditioning, and avoid staleness or injury.
 The Workload Impact Systemic Evaluation (WISE) allows you to monitor how your body is responding to training.
 It also provides you with a measure that you can use to track and plan the necessary progressions and regressions in your training program.

-Training workload should always be kept within a zone that is between the minimum effective dosage and the maximum absorbable dosage.
-Training is a stressor that we apply to our bodies and when we keep it in this critical zone — we undergo adaptations or improvements in conditioning…and we avoid breakdown.
+Training workload should always be kept within a range that is between the minimum effective dosage and the maximum absorbable dosage.
+Training is a stressor that we apply to our bodies and when we keep it in this critical range — we undergo adaptations or improvements in conditioning — and we avoid breakdown.
 This zone naturally varies from person to person and it can also be dynamic within an individual from week to week, and month to month.
 One athlete may tolerate or benefit from a much higher workload than another.
 Also, any exerciser’s workout absorption ability can be driven up or down by stress, sleep, nutrition, and other critical variables.
 Consequently, and in order to maximize results from training and minimize the risk of injured or overtrained states, we need to pay close attention to how our training is impacting our bodies.

 Any workout or training session impacts, or hits, our bodies, at some level.
-There are many ways to quantify exercise workload, such as by multiplying the duration (time or length of a workout) times the intensity (effort, resistance, speed, total or average power output of a session).
+There are many ways to quantify exercise workload, such as by multiplying the duration (time or length of a workout) times the intensity (effort, resistance, speed, total or average power output of a session, etc.).
 This will yield an objective, numeric representation of the exact workload of any workout.
 Similar workouts (such as bike rides at functional threshold power) can then be compared as apples to apples.
 It gets a little more difficult when different types of workouts are considered, such as attempting to compare how one is hit by a long, slow, cardio sesh versus heavy weight training or VO2max intervals.
 This is more like comparing apples to oranges.

 Here’s where things start to get interesting.
-A low-intensity, yet long duration, workout can potentially have the same workload score as a high intensity, brief session.
-For example, if we arbitrarily use a 1-5 scale to label intensity (not unlike the 5-zone training systems that are popular), a 60-minute low intensity (effort rating of 1) session will have a workload of 60 (60 x 1 = 60).
+A low-intensity, long duration workout can potentially have the same workload score as a high intensity, brief session.
+For example, if we arbitrarily use a 1-5 scale to label intensity (not unlike the zone-based training systems that are popular), a 60-minute low intensity (effort rating of 1) session will have a workload of 60 (60 x 1 = 60).
 Using that same scale, a 12-minute high intensity (effort rating of 5) will result in the same workload (12 x 5 = 60).

 Enter WISE.
 Using an incredibly simple self-assessment, any athlete can evaluate workload impact in just a few seconds.
 Here’s how it works:

-- You assess how you feel immediately upon arising on the morning after a training session.
+- You assess how you feel immediately upon arising in the morning after a training session.
 In just the first few minutes after you get out of bed, your body will give you a very clear message of how you are feeling.
 Just scan your systems as you move to the restroom or kitchen, and then use the scale provided below to create a WISE rating of 1-5 for yesterday’s workout.
 At the end of the week, you simply add the daily ratings to achieve your weekly WISE score.

 - How you feel first thing in the morning, relative to yesterday’s training, is an incredibly accurate and reliable measure of how that workout affected your body.
 Your body gives you feedback about your response to training…if you listen closely.